josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Sometimes I'd feel a compulsion to fire up Claude Code and have it work on something, even when I had nothing in mind to accomplish.

-I'm very familiar with that sort of compulsion, and I recognized it almost instantly: I wanted to _play_ AI, like a video game.
+I'm very familiar with that sort of compulsion, and I recognized it as soon as I stepped back: I wanted to _play_ AI, like a video game.
 If I had no reason or goal in mind, I'd try to make one up.
 I just wanted more of that _feeling_, like I was accomplishing something unbelievably fast.
-(Not entirely unlike a video game, actually.)
+(Not unlike a video game, actually.)

-All of the work I had AI do for me could've been a fantastic learning opportunity.
+All the work I had AI do for me could've been a fantastic learning opportunity.
 Instead, I mostly just traded my own potential growth for...a pile of junk, essentially.
+And I did it _happily_.
+Enthusiastically, even.

 <CalloutPlusQuote>